kazuho/http-extensions/draft-ietf-httpbis-priority.md

 treated as a connection error of type PROTOCOL_ERROR.

-Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme and also that of this prioritization scheme.
+Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signals: the exclusive flag, stream dependency, weight fields of HEADERS and PRIORITY frames defined in HTTP/2 (hereafter referred to as HTTP/2 priority signals), and those of this prioritization scheme.
 Once the client learns that the HTTP/2 priority scheme is deprecated, it SHOULD stop sending the HTTP/2 priority signals.
 If the client learns that the HTTP/2 priority scheme is not deprecated, it SHOULD stop sending PRIORITY_UPDATE frames ({{h2-update-frame}}), but MAY continue sending the Priority header field ({{header-field}}), as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.

 The SETTINGS frame precedes any priority signal sent from a client in HTTP/2, so a server can determine if it should respect the HTTP/2 scheme before building